ahwilms/terraform-example-foundation/5-app-infra/README.md

 ### Troubleshooting

-Please refer to [troubleshooting](../docs/TROUBLESHOOTING.md) if you run into issues during this step.
+See [troubleshooting](../docs/TROUBLESHOOTING.md) if you run into issues during this step.

 ## Usage

-**Note:** If you are using MacOS, replace `cp -RT` with `cp -R` in the relevant commands.
+If you are using MacOS, replace `cp -RT` with `cp -R` in the relevant commands.
 The `-T` flag is needed for Linux, but causes problems for MacOS.

 ### Deploying with Cloud Build

 1. Clone the `gcp-policies` repo based on the Terraform output from the `0-bootstrap` step.
-Clone the repo at the same level of the `terraform-example-foundation` folder, the following instructions assume this layout.
+Clone the repo at the same level as the `terraform-example-foundation` folder.
-Run `terraform output cloudbuild_project_id` in the `0-bootstrap` folder to get the Cloud Build Project ID.
+If required, run `terraform output cloudbuild_project_id` in the `0-bootstrap` folder to get the Cloud Build Project ID.

    ```bash
    export INFRA_PIPELINE_PROJECT_ID=$(terraform -chdir="gcp-projects/business_unit_1/shared/" output -raw cloudbuild_project_id)